 Filed September 16, 2025, U.S. District Court for the Central District of California

 Summary: Beanie Babies billionaire Ty Warner claimed the museum violated a 25-year naming-rights deal by removing his name from the Ty Warner Sea Center in 2014, halfway through the term, citing his 2013 tax-evasion conviction.
 He alleged that the museum kept his $1.5 million donation and later sought more than $50 million for a new naming opportunity.
 The case reflected growing scrutiny of donor agreements and how museums handle reputational issues tied to past benefactors.
 The case was dismissed in January 2026 after a judge found Warner’s claims expired seven years before the lawsuit was filed.
+Warner has since appealed the dismissal.

 Andrea Kroksnes v.
 P.S.
 1 Contemporary Art Center